-Instantly recognizable by their lace-like fronds (divided leaves) and hues of green ranging from olive to chartreuse, ferns are the Kevin Hart-Shaquille O’Neal of the plant world, varying in size from a quarter inch to as tall as 80 feet.
+Instantly recognizable by their lace-like fronds (or divided leaves) and hues of green ranging from olive to chartreuse, ferns range in size from the Kevin Hart to the Shaquille O’Neal of the plant world, varying in size from a quarter-inch to something as tall as 80 feet.

 Of course, there are exceptions to every rule.
 Some species – which may be evergreen or deciduous – will do well in sunny areas.

 For instance, Asplenium species grow on trees and walls and have evolved to tolerate a good amount of direct sun.

 Species in the Cheilanthes genus are xerophytic and can tolerate direct sun and drought.
 They just curl up and go dormant when the conditions are too dry and hot, and unfurl again when things look better.